jakoch/hikogui.github.io/readme.md

 have a lot of widgets (100+), like audio peak-level meters, which would have to animate at the screen refresh rate.

-I also used to work at a trading firm where I was inspired by trading applications.
+I used to work at a trading firm where I was inspired by trading applications.
 The design of HikoGUI should allow for all the numbers of a spreadsheet like application to be updated at screen refresh rate.